fravic/dropbox-dir-server/README.md

 **GET /**

-Lists metadata for media files in $DROPBOX_DIR, their associated public access URIs, and any associated JSON data.
+Lists metadata for media files in `$DROPBOX_DIR`, their associated public access URIs, and any associated JSON data.

 **POST /data?path=$FILE_PATH&data=$JSON_OBJ**

-Associates $JSON_OBJ to a file in $DROPBOX_DIR, to be returned with future file listings.
+Saves `$JSON_OBJ` to a file in `$DROPBOX_DIR`, to be returned with future file listings. `$JSON_OBJ` should be a map of file paths to userData.
+This will overwrite any existing userData.